-The majority of the sorghum acres planted in the Southwest High Plains is planted under dryland and limited irrigated conditions.
+The majority of the sorghum acres planted in West Texas are planted under dryland or limited irrigated conditions.
 Due to the region's limited rainfall, hybrids will not be successful without some degree of drought tolerance.
-Selecting a hybrid based on its drought tolerance rating is particularly important on sandy soils with less water-holding capacity.
-Some yield potential may be given up with hybrids containing the highest drought tolerance rating, but they may yield more consistently over multiple years.
+Selecting a hybrid based on its drought tolerance rating is particularly important on sandy soils with less water holding capacity.
+Some yield potential may be given up with those hybrids with the highest drought tolerance rating, but may yield more consistently over multiple years.